Konecta-DAO/missions/README.md

 # Technology Used

-Developed using Motoko, React and Vite, integrating NFID and Openchat, and including a Node.js Middleman to reach Twitter API.
+Developed using Motoko, React and Vite, integrating NFID to Authenticate and an Openchat iFrame.
+It also includes userGeek to track the site ,metrics and a Node.js Middleman to reach Twitter API.

 ```mermaid
 graph LR